Louvre: Painting

 Northern European works include Johannes Vermeer's The Lacemaker and The Astronomer; Caspar David Friedrich's The Tree of Crows; Rembrandt's The Supper at Emmaus, Bathsheba at Her Bath, and The Slaughtered Ox.

 The Italian holdings are notable, particularly the Renaissance collection.
 The works include Andrea Mantegna and Giovanni Bellini's Calvarys, which reflect realism and detail "meant to depict the significant events of a greater spiritual world".
 The High Renaissance collection includes Leonardo da Vinci's Mona Lisa, Virgin and Child with St. Anne, St. John the Baptist, and Madonna of the Rocks.
 The Baroque collection includes Giambattista Pittoni's The Continence of Scipio, Susanna and the Elders, Bacchus and Ariadne, Mars and Venus, and others Caravaggio is represented by The Fortune Teller and Death of the Virgin.
 From 16th century Venice, the Louvre displays Titian's Le Concert Champetre, The Entombment, and The Crowning with Thorns.

 The La Caze Collection, a bequest to the Musée du Louvre in 1869 by Louis La Caze, was the largest contribution of a person in the history of the Louvre.
 La Caze gave 584 paintings of his personal collection to the museum.
 The bequest included Antoine Watteau's Commedia dell'arte player of Pierrot ("Gilles").
 In 2007, this bequest was the topic of the exhibition "1869: Watteau, Chardin... entrent au Louvre.
 La collection La Caze".

-Some of the best known paintings of the museum have been digitized by the French Center for Research and Restoration of the Museums of France.
+Some of the best known paintings of the museum have been digitised by the French Centre for Research and Restoration of Museums of France.

 Prints and drawings

 The prints and drawings department encompasses works on paper.
 The origins of the collection were the 8,600 works in the Royal Collection (Cabinet du Roi), which were increased via state appropriation, purchases such as the 1,200 works from Fillipo Baldinucci's collection in 1806, and donations.
 The department opened on 5 August 1797, with 415 pieces displayed in the Galerie d'Apollon.
-The collection is organized into three sections: the core Cabinet du Roi, 14,000 royal copper printing-plates, and the donations of Edmond de Rothschild, which include 40,000 prints, 3,000 drawings, and 5,000 illustrated books.
+The collection is organised into three sections: the core Cabinet du Roi, 14,000 royal copper printing-plates, and the donations of Edmond de Rothschild, which include 40,000 prints, 3,000 drawings, and 5,000 illustrated books.
 The holdings are displayed in the Pavillon de Flore; due to the fragility of the paper medium, only a portion are displayed at one time.